team-alembic/ash_authentication/documentation/topics/custom-strategy.md

 ```

 In some cases you may want to modify the strategy and the resources DSL.
 In
-this case you can return the newly muted DSL state in an ok tuple or an error
+this case you can return the newly mutated DSL state in an ok tuple or an error
 tuple, preferably containing a `Spark.Error.DslError`.
-For example if we
+For example if we wanted
-wanted to build a sign in action for `OnlyMartiesAtTheParty` to use:
+to build a sign in action for `OnlyMartiesAtTheParty` to use:

 ```elixir
 def transform(strategy, dsl_state) do